Ian Robinson (Australian football umpire): Umpiring career

-The Grand Final, which Robinson co-officiated with Rowan Sawers (who would eventually overtake Robinson's games record in 1995), was memorable for its unusual beginning; as the opening siren sounded, Carlton midfielder Wayne Johnston became aware that Hawthorn had five players stationed in the centre square (the rules only allow a maximum of four per team) and pointed this out to Robinson as he was about to take the opening bounce.
+The grand final, which Robinson co-officiated with Rowan Sawers (who would eventually overtake Robinson's games record in 1995), was memorable for its unusual beginning; as the opening siren sounded, Carlton midfielder Wayne Johnston became aware that Hawthorn had five players stationed in the centre square (the rules only allow a maximum of four per team) and pointed this out to Robinson as he was about to take the opening bounce.
 Robinson blew his whistle to start the game, and handed the ball to Johnston to take the free kick.
-Minutes later, he would report Johnston for striking Hawthorn wingman Robert DiPierdomenico and also ruckman Justin Madden for striking Hawthorn captain Michael Tuck.
+Minutes later, he would report Johnston for striking Hawthorn wingman Robert DiPierdomenico, as well as reporting Carlton ruckman Justin Madden for striking Hawthorn captain Michael Tuck.